JayKap-Git/PS1_Extension-master/README.md

 3. Updated the export functionality to save as PS1_Preference.xlsx
 4. Adapted the UI to display PS1-specific project information
 5. Optimized the code for better performance with PS1 data
+6. Will be maintaining and updating excel.json with the latest PS1 project data
 <br/>
 <br/>